Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

 \begin{remark} The number of species exhibiting ACR (which we call ``ACR species'' for short) is an inverse measure of the variation in the equilibria composition: the more ACR species there are, the less the variation.
 An extreme case is ACR in all species, which is equivalent to the system having a unique equilibrium (in the entire species space).
-With 8 ACR species among 20, the INSMS system has a fairly high variation in equilibria composition.
-The deficiency-oriented decomposition reveals the sources of this variation: the deficiency zero subnetwork $\mathscr{N}_A$ contains all the ACR species.
-Furthermore, since it is a log-parametrized system, it follows from the results of \cite{LLMM2022} that the number of ACR species (among the total 13 species in the subnetwork) is bounded by the subnetwork's rank ($s_A = 10$).
-This shows that the equilibria composition is caused primarily by the deficiency 7 subnetwork $\mathscr{N}_B$. \end{remark}
+With 8 ACR species among 20, the metabolic insulin signaling network has a fairly high variation in equilibria composition.
+The deficiency-oriented decomposition reveals the source of this variation.
+The deficiency zero subnetwork $\mathscr{N}_A$ contains all the ACR species.
+Furthermore, since the insulin signaling system is a log-parametrized system, it follows from the results of Lao et al \cite{LLMM2022} that the number of ACR species (among the total 13 species in the subnetwork) is bounded by the subnetwork's rank ($s_A = 10$).
+This shows that the high variation in equilibria composition is caused primarily by the lack of ACR species among the 13 species in the deficiency 7 subnetwork $\mathscr{N}_B$. \end{remark}